Information Research

 Information services: systems and management

-Key people: Dr Waseem Afzal, Dr Simon WakelingDr George Yi
+Key people: Dr Waseem Afzal, Dr Simon WakelingDr George Yi,

 Libraries in context